Stuart-Mouse/jai-data-packer/README.md

 1. packing and unpacking binary data
 2. remapping data from one type to another using runtime type info

+## Dependencies

+This module depends on my Utils module (sorry): https://github.com/Stuart-Mouse/jai-utils I use this Utils module for many functions which are common across my other modules.

+## Rambling

 The data packing process just involves recursively navigating a data structure and copying all data into a contiguous buffer.
 In the process, we also replace all pointers with integer offsets into this buffer.
 When unpacking the data, we just navigate the structures as before and remap the pointers appropriately.